MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-spinlock-contention.md

 ![Chart of spins over 3 minute intervals](./media/diagnose-resolve-spinlock-contention/image8.png)

-As stated previously spinlocks are most common on high concurrency systems which are under heavy load.
+As stated previously spinlocks are most common on high concurrency systems that are under heavy load.

 Some of the scenarios that are prone to this issue include:

 * Name resolution problems caused by a failure to fully qualify names of objects.
-For more information, see [Description of SQL Server blocking caused by compile locks](http://support.microsoft.com/kb/263889).
+For more information, see [Description of SQL Server blocking caused by compile locks](https://support.microsoft.com/help/263889/how-to-troubleshoot-blocking-caused-by-compile-locks).
 This specific issue is described in more detail within this article.

-* Contention for lock hash buckets in the lock manager for workloads which frequently access the same lock (such as a shared lock on a frequently read row).
+* Contention for lock hash buckets in the lock manager for workloads that frequently access the same lock (such as a shared lock on a frequently read row).
 This type of contention surfaces as a LOCK_HASH type spinlock.
 In one particular case we found that this problem surfaced as a result of incorrectly modeled access patterns in a test environment.
 In this environment, more than the expected numbers of threads were constantly accessing the exact same row due to incorrectly configured test parameters.

 * High rate of DTC transactions when there is high degree of latency between the MSDTC transaction coordinators.
 This specific problem is documented in detail in the SQLCAT blog entry [Resolving DTC Related Waits and Tuning Scalability of DTC](https://techcommunity.microsoft.com/t5/datacat/resolving-dtc-related-waits-and-tuning-scalability-of-dtc/ba-p/305054).